joubercalixto/zebrafish-facility-manager/zf-deployment-docs/docs/Apache.md

 ### Prerequisites:

-1. you have purchased the domain _example-zfm.com_
+1. you have purchased the domain _zfm.com_
-1. you have set up a sub-domain for the Example University of Examples called _ eue.example-zfm.com_
+1. you have set up a sub-domain for the Example University of Examples called _ eue.zfm.com_
 1. you have chosen to run the zf-server for _eue_ on port 3004.
-1. you have set up a sub-domain for the Staging called _staging.example-zfm.com_
-1. you have chosen to run the zf-server for _staging_ on port 3199.
 1. you have built the zf-client and installed it in the appropriate directory.
-   In the deployment doc we suggested /var/www/zfm/staging/zf-client and /var/www/zfm/live/zf-client
+   In the deployment doc we suggested /var/www/zfm/live/zf-client

 ### Virtual Host Files

-You are now ready to create your virtual host for eue.example-zfm.com and staging.example-zfm.com
+You are now ready to create your virtual host for eue.zfm.com

 ---
 **Note**